Teleport Single-Instance Deployment on AWS | Teleport

 - An AWS security group restricting inbound traffic to the EC2 instance

-- An AWS Route 53 DNS record pointing to the subdomain you control and choose during installation
+- An Amazon Route 53 DNS record pointing to the subdomain you control and choose during installation

 It also optionally deploys the following components when ACM is enabled:

-- An AWS ACM certificate for the subdomain in AWS Route 53 that you control and choose during installation
+- An Amazon ACM certificate for the subdomain in Amazon Route 53 that you control and choose during installation

 - An AWS Application Load Balancer using the above ACM certificate to secure incoming traffic